 My main love at an early age was toy cars.
-I quickly started to accumulate a large collection (eventually 240 vehicles) of Corgi, Matchbox, Matchbox Kingsize, Dinky Toys cars and trucks.
+I quickly started to accumulate a large collection (eventually 240 vehicles – see the last of what I can remember at the bottom of this page) of Corgi, Matchbox, Dinky Toys, Budgie cars and trucks.
 I had bad luck with a Batmobile, a double-deck car transporter and a baby-blue Buick Riviera.
 After I had the Batmobile for only a few days, a rocket became stuck in the car’s insides.
 In those days, cars were all metal and riveted together.
 Repairing them was hard and, because of its complexity, repairing the Batmobile seemed almost impossible.
 My dad, an engineer, took it apart, and I had great hopes of him fixing it, but he couldn’t reassemble it.
 The bits sat on a plate, on my window sill, for many years before I finally threw them away.
 The transporter’s tail gate/ramp broke.
 I wrote to Corgi many times, begging them for a replacement, but they never replied.
 The Buick disappeared mysteriously.
 I remember being asked if I wanted to swap it for something in his collection by the boy in the house opposite.
 I refused.
 A few weeks later, the car went missing.
 I tore my bedroom and the house apart, hunting for it.
 I never found it.
 Even now, I suspect the boy opposite.

 I mentioned the wooden garage, which my dad made.
 He also made a nice dolls house for my sister.
 She was two years younger than me.
 The dolls house front and back walls could be lifted off to reveal eight large rooms.
 Two were joined by an archway, a feature popular then on full-sized houses.
 There was plenty of miniature furniture available for a girl to buy with her pocket-money and some of it was exquisite, but expensive.
 I think she quickly ran out of funds and never fully furnished the house.